JeffMcClintock/GMPI/README.md

 GMPI:
 * Supports Instruments, Audio Effects, and MIDI plugins
 * Has a permissive open-source license
-* Provides all API's in both C++ and in plain 'C'.
+* Provides all API's in both C++ and in plain 'C'
+* No fees, contracts or NDAs
 * Has cross-platform support
 * Supports 'extensions'.
-Anyone can add their own new features.
+Anyone can add their own new features
-* Supports sample-accurate automation
+* Supports sample-accurate automation, tempo and song-position
 * Supports plugin latency compensation
 * Supports 'silent' buffer optimisations
 * Supports musical timing information
 * Supports polyphonic parameters
 * Thread-safe by default
+* A clean and bloat-free API surface.
 * Plugin meta-data is plain XML

 # A clean, simple audio plugin API.